Skip to content

 1. Day 1 Arrival: Check in at Caro Hotel, settle near the event zone, and open your first local meal block.

-2. Day 1 Peak: Center the night around 2030 Valencia International Football Cup and then push into post-event fan energy at Bar Pilar.
+2. Day 1 Peak: Pick the strongest event from the city calendars and then push into post-event fan energy at Bar Pilar.

 3. Day 2 Closeout: Use daytime space for Carrer de l'Exèrcit Music District, then finish with Bar Almudín before departure.